keygen-sh/keygen-relay/SPEC.md

 the issue remains the same.

-Since Keygen is an API, it can't communicate to the nodes inside these isolated environments, and that means it can't easily track which nodes and being used and which nodes are not.
+Since Keygen is an API, it can't communicate to the nodes inside these isolated environments, and that means it can't easily track which nodes are being used and which nodes are not.
 It also has no visibility into how many nodes there are currently vs how many nodes are allowed in total.
 Some vendors may be able to whitelist Keygen in the customer's firewall, but that's rare.